 Who doesn’t enjoy making fun of how terrible a scene is or laugh at the un-laughable jokes the characters try to pull off or bet with your friend what the next cliché is that will typically move the plot forward?
 Everybody has their own reasons, so if it’s to watch them or hide them from your possible next movie session, here is the list of really bad movies on Netflix.

 This one is a Netflix original and has a pretty promising premise which introduces the story of 4 students who create a plan that will enable them to break into the United States Mint in order to steal millions for their school’s survival.
-It reminds us of the teenage group from “The Breakfast Club” and can be fun to watch as the actors do a great job and the characters are well-defined.
-However the story lacks a lot of realism (things just aren’t that easy to pull off), there’s useless dialogue that makes it look purposeless and dumb in between an ocean of stereotypes and it’s simply missing some kind of charm we can hold on to.
-However it is far from being as terrible as other films on this list, so only by trying will you know.
+It reminds us of the teenage group from ‘The Breakfast Club’ and can be fun to watch as the actors do a great job and the characters are well-defined.
+However the story lacks a lot of realism (things just aren’t that easy to pull off), there’s the useless dialogues that make it look purposeless and dumb in between an ocean of stereotypes and it’s simply missing some kind of charm we can hold on to.
+However, it is far from being as terrible as other films on this list, so only by trying will you know.

 Read More: Best Classic Movies on Netflix

 13. True Memoirs Of An International Assassin (2016)